 Tom leads on strategy and policy for Fair4All Finance.
 He formerly worked in the Government Inclusive Economy Unit in the Department for Digital, Culture, Media and Sport, where he led the policy development work to establish Fair4All Finance.
 Previously, he worked at tech start-up GoCardless, founded a social enterprise, and spent four years at Accenture in their digital and international development practices.
 He holds a BSc from the University of Bath.

-Johnathan is an ex PwC Financial Services Consulting partner with a specialism in FS technology.
+Jonathan is an ex PwC Financial Services Consulting partner with a specialism in FS technology.
 He has a broad range of experience in delivering change at a range of FS organisations generally enabled by technology.
 He also led the PwC Payments and Open Banking practices in the UK.
-Johnathan will be leading on understanding the technology opportunities for the affordable credit market, including how affordable credit providers can best scale.
+Jonathan will be leading on understanding the technology opportunities for the affordable credit market, including how affordable credit providers can best scale.

 Linda worked with PwC for 27 years and has extensive experience of leading and working with dynamic, complex and diverse leadership teams and developing business strategies for successful business performance.
 Linda qualified as a chartered accountant and chartered tax professional and also has an MBA.

 Leonie is a third-sector communications specialist and has worked with a number of charities and social enterprises in the UK and overseas.
 She is currently leading the development of Fair4All Finance’s brand and communications strategy.
 She holds a Social Policy degree from the University of Bristol.